Demas Akpore: Early life and education

 Akpore was born on 4 August 1928, in Warri, Nigeria, to a Christian family.
-His father, Itedjere Akpore was from Unukpo, Orogun and his mother Etawhota Akpore (née Agbomiyeri) was from Kokori, both in present day Delta State.
-He was the only child of his mother and the eldest of eight siblings, being the firstborn in his family.
+His father, Itedjere Akpore, was from Unukpo, Orogun and his mother Etawhota Akpore (née Agbomiyeri) was from Kokori, both in present-day Delta State.
+He was the only child of his mother and the eldest of his father’s eight children.

-At a tender age, following the death of his mother, Akpore was raised by Inaba Uyokpeyi, who cared for him as her own.
+Following the death of his mother, a young Akpore was taken in and raised by a woman named Inaba Uyokpeyi.

-He started his formal education at St. Andrew's Church Missionary Society School, Warri, from 1937 to 1944.
-He then proceeded to Government College, Ughelli where he was a pioneering student.
+He started his formal education at St. Andrew's Church Missionary Society School in Warri, and was a student there from 1937 to 1944.
+Upon graduation he proceeded to Government College, Ughelli.

-After completing his secondary school education in 1951, he proceeded to University College, Ibadan, from 1951 to 1956, where he obtained a Bachelor of Arts Degree in Classics.
-He subsequently attended the University of British Columbia in Vancouver, Canada, from 1956 to 1958, earning a Master of Arts degree in Classics.
+After completing his secondary school education in 1951, he attended University College, Ibadan from 1951 to 1956, where he obtained a bachelor of arts degree in classics.
+He subsequently attended the University of British Columbia in Vancouver, Canada, from 1956 to 1958, earning his master’s degree in classics.

 For his Postgraduate Diploma in Education (PGDE), he later attended the Ahmadu Bello University, Zaria, from 1974 to 1975.

 Working career

 While a student at the University College, Ibadan, Akpore spent his long vacations teaching Latin at Urhobo College, Effurun.

-On his return from Canada, he took up teaching appointment with United College of Commerce, Warri.
-Between 1959 and 1962, he served as the vice principal, and then ascended to the position of principal in 1962, a role he held until 1966, overseeing the school's operations and guiding its students during a significant period of growth and development.
+After returning from the University of British Columbia, he began teaching at the United College of Commerce, Warri.
+Between 1959 and 1962, he served as the vice principal, before being promoted to the position of principal in 1962.
+Akpore held this role until 1966, overseeing the school's operations during a significant period of growth and development.

-The same year, he left and established Orogun Grammar School, Orogun, his home town.
-He became the proprietor and principal of the school until 1973.
+The same year, he left and established Orogun Grammar School, Orogun, in his home town.
+He served as the proprietor and principal of the school until 1973.

 When the government of Bendel State took over privately owned schools, Akpore was appointed principal of Government College, Ughelli, his alma mater.
 He served in this role from 1973 to 1978.

 He refused to take compensation from the government for his school affirming that he established it for his people and would therefore not make profit out of it.

 In 1988, when government had lifted the ban on private ownership of schools, he again established Idise Institute, Warri.

 Akpore was a council member of the College of Education, Abraka, from 1973 to 1978.